nv-gpriest/workbench-example-onboarding-project/README.md

 2. Custom Container Usage
 3. Advanced RAG Applications

-## Getting Started
+## Get Started

-1. Prerequisites
-   - NVIDIA AI Workbench installed on your system
-   - 15 to 30 minutes of time

-2. Launch the Tutorial application from the Project View

-3. Follow Along
+1. Clone this project into the AI Workbench desktop app
+2. From the project view, click the green **Open Tutorial** button in the top right
+3. The browser will open the tutorial, follow along:
    - Start with the basic exercises
    - Complete each task in sequence
    - Verify your progress with built-in validation